Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 as `openblas64`; in other cases, the ILP64 library is installed in place of the LP64 library, or combined with it into a single library.
-Sometimes, the ILP64 routines are suffixed to make them distinct from LP64 routines, for example the ILP64 counterpart to `sgesv_` could be called `sgesv_64_`; when using separate libraries, they often use regular LP64 names.
+Sometimes, the ILP64 routines are suffixed to make them distinct from LP64 routines; for example the ILP64 counterpart to `sgesv_` could be called `sgesv_64_`.
 There could be separate headers for the ILP64 interface, or a preprocessor directive such as `-DLAPACK_ILP64` may be used to switch the interfaces.

-The CMake build system for Netlib LAPACK 3.12.1 supports two variants of ILP64 support: either the `-DBUILD_INDEX64` option can be used to build separate libraries such as `lapack64` without symbol suffixes, or the `-DBUILD_INDEX64_EXT_API` option can be used to include ILP64 symbols with a `64_` suffix in the LP64 library.
+The CMake build system for Netlib LAPACK 3.12.1 supports two variants of ILP64 support: either the `-DBUILD_INDEX64` option can be used to build separate libraries (such as `lapack64`) without symbol suffixes, or the `-DBUILD_INDEX64_EXT_API` option can be used to include ILP64 symbols in the LP64 library, with a `_64` suffix appended to the subroutine name.

-The build system for OpenBLAS has quite a lot customization options that historically have been used to provide ILP64 support across distributions in inconsistent ways.
-Perhaps the best relic of this are Fedora packages that provide both a `openblas64` library that provides ILP64 symbols without suffixes, and a `openblas64_` (with an underscore) library, that uses a `_64` suffix [recommended OpenBLAS upstream ILP64 convention](https://www.openmathlib.org/OpenBLAS/docs/distributing/#ilp64-interface-builds).
+The build system for OpenBLAS permits quite a lot customization, and this historically resulted in distributions providing ILP64 support in inconsistent ways.
+Perhaps the best relic of this are the Fedora packages, as they provide both a `openblas64` library that provides ILP64 symbols without suffixes, and a `openblas64_` (with an underscore) library, that uses a `64_` suffix appended to the symbol name, as [recommended
+OpenBLAS upstream ILP64
+convention](https://www.openmathlib.org/OpenBLAS/docs/distributing/#ilp64-interface-builds).

 Intel MKL 2025.2 uses a hybrid convention.
-Its LP64 library and "Single Dynamic Library" both combine LP64 with suffixed ILP64 symbols, while its separate ILP64 library provides both unsuffixed and suffixed ILP64 symbols.
-In both cases, a `64_` suffix is used.
+Its LP64 library and its “Single Dynamic Library” (`mkl_rt`) both combine LP64 with suffixed ILP64 symbols, while its separate ILP64 library provides both unsuffixed and suffixed ILP64 symbols.
+In both cases, a `_64` subroutine suffix is used, following the same convention as Netlib LAPACK.

-The way suffixes are added means that the symbols are the same for Fortran subroutines (for example, `dgemm_64_`), but not for the C routines (`cblas_dgemm_64` in Netlib BLAS and MKL, `cblas_dgemm64_` in OpenBLAS).
+The way that suffixes are added means that the symbols are the same for Fortran subroutines (for example, all three libraries provide `dgemm_64_`), but not for the C routines (there is a `cblas_dgemm_64` symbol in Netlib BLAS and MKL, and a `cblas_dgemm64_` symbol in OpenBLAS).

 ## Threading models